-Research has demonstrated when people with chronic pain resist the all-consuming urge to control or avoid their discomfort and instead accept their condition and open to the possibility of leading a full and active life, they experience less depression, anxiety, stress and improved function.
+Research has demonstrated that when people with chronic pain resist the urge to control or avoid their discomfort and instead accept their condition in tandem with the possibility of leading a full life, they experience less depression, anxiety, stress and improved function.
 (5)

 A willingness (acceptance) stance often leads to:

-The realization that pain cannot always be resolved can open the door to freedom from unsuccessfully striving to be pain-free, which can lead to more functional responses to their condition.
+The realization that pain cannot always be resolved can open the door to freedom from unsuccessful pain avoidance, in turn leading to more functional responses to their condition.
 Helping the client to open the door to willingness moves them forward in their recovery despite the presence of pain in their life.

-A modern exploration into the understanding of human suffering suggests that chronic pain isn’t the enemy and therefore doesn’t need to be “stopped,” “fought,” or “controlled.”
+A modern exploration of human suffering suggests that chronic pain isn’t the enemy and therefore doesn’t need to be “stopped,” “fought,” or “controlled.”
 Acceptance and Commitment Therapy is rooted in this perspective.
-It encourages patients to drop the struggle, learn accept unpleasant experiences when it serves their values, change what they can and act in alignment with their goals (and values) as they move forward towards a life beyond pain.
+It encourages patients to drop the struggle, to learn to accept unpleasant experiences when it serves their values, and to act in alignment with their goals (and values) as they move forward towards a life beyond pain.

 How Pain Practitioners Can Make a Difference

 There are many ways that physiotherapists can help their patients develop healthier and more positive nonpharmacological coping strategies.
-Integrating psychological and behavioral approaches into their pain response repertoire is one.
+Integrating psychological and behavioral approaches into pain response repertoire is one way to do so.

 A patient’s coping strategies can generally be divided into one of two categories:

-When signs of dysfunctional or maladaptive response arise, physical therapists are presented with an opportunity to help reduce the burden of chronic disease by counseling their patients or clients about risk factors and the adverse behaviors that promote or aggravate them.
+When signs of dysfunctional or maladaptive response arise, physical therapists are presented with the opportunity to help reduce the burden of chronic disease, by counseling their patients or clients about risk factors and the adverse behaviors that promote or aggravate them.

-If you’d like to learn more about acceptance and commitment therapy, including simple tools and tips for integrating ACT techniques into your clinical practice, download the free ACT Starter Kit by going to www.DrJoeTatta.com/75Download.
+If you’d like to learn more about acceptance and commitment therapy, including simple tools and tips for integrating ACT techniques into your clinical practice, download the free ACT Starter Kit by visiting www.DrJoeTatta.com/75Download.

 - Lund JP, Donga R, Widmer CG.
 The pain-adaptation model: a discussion of the relationship between chronic musculoskeletal pain and motor activity.
 Can J Physiol Pharmacol 1991;69:683-94.